15-year-old Sanderson High School student killed in Raleigh hit-and-run on Rock Quarry Road

+The man accused of causing the crash, 62-year-old John Edward Leach, appeared in court Wednesday.

-John Edward Leach, 62, was arrested and charged with felony hit-and-run causing serious injury or death and obstructing justice.
+He is charged with felony hit-and-run causing serious injury or death and obstructing justice in the crash that killed 15-year-old Jaylyn Kareem-Jerell Bryant.

-The crash happened after 7 a.m. on Rock Quarry Road between Sanderford Road and Southgate Drive.
+It happened Tuesday morning on Rock Quarry Road between Sanderford Road and Southgate Drive.

-Officers said Jaylyn Kareem-Jerell Bryant, 15, was taken to the hospital and later died.
+"This is unbelievable," Bryant's mother, Alicia, said outside of court Wednesday.
+"He does not deserve to walk these streets.
+Not at all."

 The principal of the school included this message in a letter sent to parents on Tuesday night: